After two weeks photographing the animals on safari, I can hear their thoughts!

 Today we fly home.
 Blech.
 Last night we had our final dinner out in the bush.
-This was the moon that was out:

 We didn’t know it, but it took our staff five hours to set everything up so we could be transported to a waking dream that only movies seem to take us to today.

 Votive candles inside paper sacks illuminated the scene, camp lanterns hung from every tree and a gorgeous, aromatic pit fire crackled in the heart of the boma.

 I felt like Peter O’ Toole in Lawrence of Arabia sitting astride a camel looking across that wild, vast Bedouin desert taking in the glamour of the wild.

-Being in nature, for me, is like being in the center of the universe due to its immediacy.
+Being in nature, for me, is like being in the center of the universe, due to its immediacy.
 Senses are heightened and happenings seem to hold a deeper meaning.

 Just after our group had gobbled down the appetizers; platters of sage bread, roasted quail and olive salad, voices rose in song from the dark periphery of the boma.

-At first they didn’t seem real and I thought someone from the lodge must have set up an iphone and speakers to play traditional African music as an accompaniment to our meal.
+At first, they didn’t seem real and I thought someone from the lodge must have set up an iphone and speakers to play traditional African music as an accompaniment to our meal.

 But the rhythmic, a cappella ululations seemed to move closer until Lucas, our lodge manager, dramatically doused the pit fire with lighter fluid and it flared up to reveal two lines of local women dressed in colorful African garb marching toward us.

-Reluctantly we all climbed back into the Jeeps and our bush guide Jono drove us back to the lodge using only the light of the full moon as his guide.
+Reluctantly, we all climbed back into the Jeeps and our bush guide Jono drove us back to the lodge, using only the light of the full moon as his guide.

-As I sit here in my room, The Sand, writing this last missive I can hear a very noisy hippo harrumphing just outside our room.
-Henry has the sliding doors flung open and only the screen door shut.
-Our four-poster bed, enclosed in mosquito netting, looks out on the river 200 feet away.
+As I sit here in my room, The Sand, writing this last missive, I can hear a very noisy hippo harrumphing in the river just below us.
+He sounds about two feet away.

-Shortly, when Henry is sound asleep, I’ll tiptoe over and slide those glass doors shut because I’m still worried I’ll wake up with a Hippo curled at the base of our bed.
+Shortly, when Henry is sound asleep, I’ll tiptoe over and slide those glass doors shut, because I’m still worried I’ll wake up with a Hippo curled at the base of our bed.

 In a week or so I will be writing a post about our visit to the local Henna pre-school in Huntington village.
-Here is a photo of one of the pre-school ambassadors.

-I want to write, in particular, about Thembi Mdluli who grew up in Huntington and has single-handedly brought sponsors, like Nokia, into her village to give the children there the opportunity to have lives full of possibility like my own daughters’.
+I want to write, in particular, about Thembi Mdluli, who grew up in Huntington and has single-handedly brought sponsors, like Nokia, into her village to give the children there the opportunity to have lives full of possibility like my own daughters’.